GodaPetrylaite/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ## **8. FAQ**

-1. How will migration of data work?
-In sandbox and production?
+**1. What will happen with existing agreements and payments?**
+   We will migrate all existing production agreement, payment and refund data from Subscriptions to Recurring for last 3 years.
+   Sandprod environment data will not be migrated due to diferent setup of merchants and payment points.

-2. When can I integrate to the Recurring API?
+**2. When can I integrate to the Recurring API?**
+   You can integrate even now, but it's not necesarry if you would like to continue using Subscription APIs.
+   If you want to start integration to Recurring APIs, then you can start from reading [documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/) and getting access to [merchant test environment](https://www.mobilepaygroup.com/partner/merchant-test).
+Your integration for Danish and Finnish user will work just after Launch.

-3. Does the Recurring API have callbacks?
+**3. Does the Recurring API have callbacks?**
-4. We are  working on implementing callbacks for recurring payments, but at the moment, the primary method is polling.
-Although callbacks will eventually be implemented, we don't have a specific timeline for it yet.
-However, we can guarantee that callbacks will be included with the launch date.
+   We are  working on implementing webhooks for recurring payments, but at the moment, the primary method is polling.
+Although webhooks will eventually be implemented, we don't have a specific timeline for it yet.
+However, we can guarantee that webhooks will be included in the launch for all merchants using Subscriptions API through Facase and for direct integration with Recurring Webhooks will be available in 2024Q1.

-- How and when can I get started?
+**4. How can i test my integration going forward?**
+TBD

 ## **9. Developer Support**